How the Federal Reserve Affects Mortgage Rates — and What It Means for Homebuyers in 2025

 Whether you're buying your first home, considering a refinance or simply watching the market, understanding how Federal Reserve policy affects interest rates can help you make informed financial decisions.

-While mortgage rates remain elevated compared to pandemic-era lows, they’re still shifting in response to broader economic conditions.
+While mortgage rates remain elevated compared with pandemic-era lows, they’re still shifting in response to broader economic conditions.
 Keeping an eye on upcoming Fed meetings and economic indicators could give you a clearer picture of when the right time to act might be.

 Related Content